Auxetics

-Auxetics are structures or materials that have a negative Poisson's ratio.
-When stretched, they become thicker perpendicular to the applied force.
-This occurs due to their particular internal structure and the way this deforms when the sample is uniaxially loaded.
+Auxetic metamaterials are a type of metamaterial with a negative Poisson's ratio, so that axial elongation causes transversal elongation (in contrast to an ordinary material, where stretching in one direction causes compression in the other direction).

 Auxetics can be single molecules, crystals, or a particular structure of macroscopic matter.

-Such materials and structures are expected to have mechanical properties such as high energy absorption and fracture resistance.
-Auxetics may be useful in applications such as body armor, packing material, knee and elbow pads, robust shock absorbing material, and sponge mops.
+Auxetic materials are used in protective equipment such as body armor, helmets, and knee pads, as they absorb energy more effectively than traditional materials.
+They are also used in devices such as medical stents or implants.
+Auxetic fabrics can be used to create comfortable and flexible clothing, as well as technical fabrics for applications such as aerospace and sports equipment.
+Auxetic materials can also be used to create acoustic metamaterials for controlling sound and vibration.

 History

 The term auxetic derives from the Greek word auxetikos (αὐξητικός) which means 'that which tends to increase' and has its root in the word auxesis (αὔξησις), meaning 'increase' (noun).
 This terminology was coined by Professor Ken Evans of the University of Exeter.

 One of the first artificially produced auxetic materials, the RFS structure (diamond-fold structure), was invented in 1978 by the Berlin researcher K. Pietsch.
 Although he did not use the term auxetics, he describes for the first time the underlying lever mechanism and its non-linear mechanical reaction so he is therefore considered the inventor of the auxetic net.

 The earliest published example of a material with negative Poisson's constant is due to A. G. Kolpakov in 1985, "Determination of the average characteristics of elastic frameworks"; the next synthetic auxetic material was described in Science in 1987, entitled "Foam structures with a Negative Poisson's Ratio" by R.S.
 Lakes from the University of Wisconsin Madison.
 The use of the word auxetic to refer to this property probably began in 1991.
 Recently, cells were shown to display a biological version of auxeticity under certain conditions.

 Designs of composites with inverted hexagonal periodicity cell (auxetic hexagon), possessing negative Poisson ratios, were published in 1985.

+For these reasons, gradually, many researchers have become interested in the unique properties of Auxetics.
+This phenomenon is visible in the number of publications (Scopus search engine), as shown in the following figure.
+In 1991, there was only one publication.
+However, in 2016, around 165 publications were released, so the number of publications has exploded - a 165-fold increase in just 25 years - clearly showing that the topic of Auxetics is drawing considerable attention.
+However, although Auxetics are promising structures and have a lot of potential in science and engineering, their widespread application in multiple fields is still a challenge.
+Therefore, additional research related to Auxetics is required for widespread applications.